-- The public disclosure of inside information by an issuer is essential to avoid insider trading and ensure that investors are not misled.
+- (24) The public disclosure of inside information by an issuer is essential to avoid insider trading and ensure that investors are not misled.
 Issuers should therefore be required to inform the public as soon as possible of inside information.
 However this obligation may under special circumstances lead to disproportioante losses to the issuer.
-In such circumstances, delayed disclosure should, be permitted provided that the delay would not be likely to mislead the public and the issuer is able to ensure the confidentiality of the information.
-However for the purpose of disclosing inside information, in case of a proces which occurs in stages, only the end stage of the process, even if not yet formalised, constitutes an event that is under the obligation to be disclosed. - In order to protect the public interest in preserving the stability of the financial system and for example to avoid that liquidity crises in [financial institutions] turning into solvency crises due to a sudden withdraeal of funds, it may be appropriate to allow, in exceptional circumstances, the delay of the disclosure of inside information for [financial institutions].
-In such instances, this may include information pertinent to temporary liquidity problems, including the need to recieve emergency liquidity assistance from a central bank where disclosure of the information would have a systemic impact.
+In such circumstances, delayed disclosure should, be permitted provided that the delay would not be likely to mislead the public and the issuer is able to ensure the confidentiality of the information. []. - (25) In order to protect the public interest to preserve the stability of the financial system and for example to avoid that liquidity crises in [financial institutions] turn into solvency crises due to a sudden withdrawal of funds, it may be appropriate to allow, in exceptional circumstances, the delay of the disclosure of inside information for [financial institutions].
+In particular, this may apply to information pertinent to temporary liquidity problems, where they need to recieve central banking lending including emergency liquidity assistance from a central bank where disclosure of the information would have a systemic impact.
 This delay should be conditional upon the issuer obtaining the consent of the relevant competent authority and it being clear that the wider public and economic interest in delaying disclosure outweights the interest of the market in receiving the information which is subject of delay.

-In respect to [financial institutions], notably where they are receiving central bank leding, including emergency liquidity assistance, the assessment of whether the information is of systemic importance and whether delay of disclosure is in the public interest should be made by the competent authority, after consulting the relevant central bank and any other relevant national authority.

-The use or attempted use of inside information to trade either on one's own account or on the account of a third party should be clearly prohibited.
-Use of inside information can also consists of trading in emission allowance products by persons who know, or ought to know, that the information they possess is inside information.
-Information regarding the market participant's own plans and strategies for trading should not be considered as inside information, although information regarding a third party's plans and strategies for trading may amount to inside information.

-The requirement to disclose inside information can be burdensome for small and mediumsized enterprises, as defined by [new MiFID recast], whose financial instruments are admitted to trading on SME growth markets, given the costs of monitoring information in their possession and seeking legal advice about whether and when information needs to be disclosed.
+- (25a) In respect to [financial institutions], notably where they receive central bank leding, including emergency liquidity assistance, the assessment of whether the information is of systemic importance and whether delay of disclosure is in the public interest should be made by the competent authority, after consulting the relevant central bank and any other relevant national authority. - (25b) The use or attempted use of inside information to trade either on one's own account or on the account of a third party should be clearly prohibited.
+Use of inside information can also consist of trading in emission allowance products by persons who know, or ought to know, that the information they possess constitute inside information.
+Information regarding the market participant's own plans and strategies for trading should not be considered as inside information, although information regarding a third party's plans and strategies for trading may amount to inside information. - The requirement to disclose inside information can be burdensome for small and mediumsized enterprises, as defined by [new MiFID recast], whose financial instruments are admitted to trading on SME growth markets, given the costs of monitoring information in their possession and seeking legal advice about whether and when information needs to be disclosed.
 Nevertheless, prompt disclosure of inside information is essential to ensure investor confidence in those issuers.
 Therefore, the European Securities and Markets Authority (ESMA) should be able to issue guidelines which assist issuers to comply with the obligation to disclose inside information without compromising investor protection.